jwaang/tamu-grade-checker/README.md

 ![](https://i.imgsafe.org/c61cf7c.png)
 Each subplot represents one year that the Professor has taught and each bar represents a semester.
+The average GPA is located on each subplot's bottom right hand corner.

 # Requirements
 Python 2.7
 numpy